SonnyK33/obsidian/Outlines/Europe - Outline.md

 **France**
 Macron is trying to raise the retirement age due to shifting demographics (less working people).
 Pensions use up a larger portion of GDP than the EU average.

+**Tech**
+EU member states are starting to develop regulations on tech firms ahead of Brussels - notably Germany.
+German laws are giving more power to regulators than the EU ones and are allowing pre-emptive actions.